Mouse & Rat Bait: Best Food Baits for Catching Rodents Quickly

 Cheese also doesn’t always work well because the mice can easily take it away from the trap without setting the trigger.

-Immediate Mouse Catching Solutions
+Immediate Mouse and Rat Catching Solutions

 If you are looking for an immediate mice and rat eliminating solution that requires little preparation then consider getting the Pestrax electric rodent trap.
 This trap is non-toxic and mess-free as it uses electricity to shock and eliminate the mice.